Cha-K28/Interactive-frontend-milestone-project/README.md

 1. The code institute tutor team who helped me at many stages throughout this project particularly when i had difficulties with displaying markers.
 2. The idea came from my work, as i was recently researching electric vehicles.
-3. The IT team at work who took time out of their busy days to give me advice anytime i asked.
+3. The IT team at work who took time out of their busy days to give me advice anytime I asked.
-4. To Gerry, my mentor for his wonderful guidance and advice through out the project.
+4. To Gerry, my mentor, for his wonderful guidance and advice throughout the project.